 The English Curricular Response to Mass Media in Alberta 1901-1982

 In his masters-degree dissertation, Machura uses historical research to answer this question: how has the institution of English curriculum responded to the introduction/growth of the mass media in the 20th century?
 By studying these systemic changes in society and curriculum, we can learn so much about the media themselves.
-It also can show how Marshall McLuhan’s thesis “The Medium is the Message” is largely valid.
+It also can show how Marshall McLuhan’s thesis “The Medium is the Message” still applies.
 Finally it also points to our past which inevitably should always be consulted as as we make current curricular decisions!
 Click here for more.